 VA funding fees

-Below is a chart of VA funding fees when purchasing a home.
+Below is a chart of VA funding fees when purchasing or refinancing a home.

 VA loan limits